James A. Schoeneck

 Roberto Pedro Rosenkranz, Ph.D., M.B.A. has served on our board of directors since April 2010.
-Dr. Rosenkranz was Chairman and Chief Executive Officer of ROXRO PHARMA Inc., a pharmaceutical company, from October 1999 to December 2010.
-Since 2012, he has been executive chairman of Altos Therapeutics LLC, a pharmaceutical company.
-Dr. Rosenkranz is also on the board of directors of Pherin Pharmaceuticals Inc., a pharmaceutical company, and the Ronald and Ann Williams Charitable Foundation.
+Dr. Rosenkranz was Chairman and Chief Executive Officer of ROXRO Pharma, Inc., a pharmaceutical company, from October 1999 to December 2010.
+He was Executive Chairman of Altos Therapeutics LLC, a pharmaceutical company, from 2012 until the company was sold in 2017.
+Dr. Rosenkranz is on the board of directors of the Ronald and Ann Williams Charitable Foundation.
 Prior to assuming his leadership role at ROXRO, Dr. Rosenkranz was President and Chief Operating Officer of Scios Inc., a biopharmaceutical company, from 1996 to 1997.
-From 1995 to 1996, he occupied multiple research, development, and marketing positions at Roche Laboratories, a pharmaceutical company.
+From 1995 to 1996, he occupied multiple research, development, and marketing positions at Roche Laboratories, Inc., a pharmaceutical company.
 From 1982 to 1996, Dr. Rosenkranz occupied multiple research, development, and marketing positions at Syntex Laboratories Inc., a pharmaceutical company.
-Dr. Rosenkranz previously sat on the boards of Medcenter Solutions do Brasil SA and Gemini Genomics Limited (also referred to as Gemini Genomics Plc).
-Dr. Rosenkranz received a B.A. in Psychology from Stanford University, a Ph.D. in Pharmacology and Toxicology from U.C.
+Dr. Rosenkranz previously held board positions at Medcenter Solutions do Brasil SA, Gemini Genomics Limited (also referred to as Gemini Genomics Plc), and Pherin Pharmaceuticals, Inc. Dr. Rosenkranz received a B.A. in Psychology from Stanford University, a Ph.D. in Pharmacology and Toxicology from U.C.
 Davis, and an M.B.A. from Santa Clara University.

 Toshinari Tamura, Ph.D.

 Toshinari Tamura, Ph.D. has served on our board of directors since September 2008.
 He previously worked at Yamanouchi Pharmaceutical Co.
-Ltd., starting in 1972 and ultimately becoming Executive Corporate Officer and Representative Director.
-Following the merger with Astellas Pharma Inc., he was named Executive Vice President and Chief Science Officer of Astellas and served in those roles and on the board of directors from April 2005 until June 2008.
+Ltd., starting in 1972 and ultimately became Executive Corporate Officer and Representative Director.
+Following the merger to form Astellas Pharma Inc., he was named Executive Vice President and Chief Science Officer of Astellas and served in those roles and on the board of directors from April 2005 until June 2008.
 Dr. Tamura was in charge of research and development of FibroGen’s PHI anemia program in 2004 and has remained familiar with the science of the program since then.
 Dr. Tamura served as director of the board of KinoPharma Inc., a drug development company, from September 2008 to March 2010.
 Dr. Tamura served as director of the board of IMMD Inc., a drug development company, from October 2010 to November 2012.
 Dr. Tamura served as an advisor to Shin Nippon Biomedical Laboratories Ltd., a drug development company, from September 2008 to August 2015.
-Dr. Tamura served as an advisor to Japan Science and Technology Agency, a government-sponsored organization promoting science and technology, from September 2012 to March 2015.
-Dr. Tamura is currently advisor to Innovation Network Corporation of Japan, a government-sponsored private equity firm (from February 2010), and Japan Agency for Medical Research and Development, a government-sponsored organization to promote integrated medical R&D (from April 2015).
-Dr. Tamura holds a Bachelor’s degree in Pharmaceutical Science from Chiba University, Department of Pharmaceutical Sciences, and Master’s and Ph.D. degrees in Organic Chemistry from the University of Tokyo, Graduate School of Pharmaceutical Sciences.
+Dr. Tamura is currently advisor to INCJ Ltd., a government-sponsored private equity firm (from February 2010), Japan Agency for Medical Research and Development, a government-sponsored organization to promote integrated medical R&D (from April 2015), and Japan Science and Technology Agency, a government-sponsored organization promoting science and technology, from September 2012 to March 2015, and from April 2018), as well as senior advisor to PRDM Inc., a company focused on providing drug development consulting services for biotechnology companies (from February 2018).
+Dr. Tamura holds a B.S. degree in Pharmaceutical Science from Chiba University, Department of Pharmaceutical Sciences, and Master’s and Ph.D. degrees in Organic Chemistry from the University of Tokyo, Graduate School of Pharmaceutical Sciences.